 Opportunity to Build a Brand

 Amazon started as an ordinary eCommerce store.
-It started with selling online books in 1994 and expanded to sell various other things to become the 321 billion USD company in 2020.
+It started with selling online books in 1994 and expanded to sell various other things and now has a net worth of $1.43 trillion.

 If things go well, your online store can also turn out to emerge as something really big.
 Who knows?